3 Steps to Build Resilience and Practice Self-Care for Helping Professionals in Uncertain Times

 If you are stuck at home more than expected and feeling cooped up, it’s important to create routine.
 Just like having an actual routine for self-care, having a general routine throughout the day can help you not get stuck in the dwelling of anxiety, depression, or other strong emotions.

 It’s easy to turn on the TV and constantly watch the news, take extra naps (that was me the first two days), and have a hard time cultivating motivation.
 If you work from home, develop your self-care routine within your overall work schedule and social time.

 If you’re a parent and have your kids at home, develop a schedule for both them and you to help facilitate learning/academic times to bring some structure to your day.
 And no, it doesn’t need to be extreme with kids waking up to do math at 7am.
 Make it feasible for you.

 Again, the role of routines is that they create predictability.
 In uncertain times this is even more important because our reliance on regular predictability; going to work, kids at school, social activities on the weekends, isn’t being awarded to us.
 So inner predictability can go a long way .
 Predictability over time, when practiced healthily (i.e., via your self-care strategies), leads to resilience.

-To learn more about self-care and the building of resilience, register for a free live webinar: “Resilience and Self-Care for Helping Professionals in Uncertain Times” happening on Friday 4/3 @ 10:30AM PST.
+To learn more about self-care and the building of resilience, register for our free online course: “Resilience and Self-Care Basics for Helping Professionals ” below.
 It’s free!